xpack/vscode-xpack-extension-ts/README.md

-The latest release is **v0.4.7**, which, according to [semantic versioning](https://semver.org) rules, means it is _in initial development_ phase.
+The latest release is **v0.4.7**, which, according to [semantic versioning](https://semver.org) rules, means it is still _in initial development_ phase.

 The xPack extension is functional and can be used for beta-testing, but anything MAY